Volunteer Support Group Facilitator Role and Person Description

 PeerTalk Support Groups are for individuals who experience depression/anxiety, bipolar or other similar conditions.

 The Support Group meetings are facilitated by two Facilitators who receive initial and ongoing training from PeerTalk.

 Our next Training Day for new volunteers:

-In Guildford there will be a training day on Saturday 4 November at the The Holiday Inn, Egerton Road, Guildford, GU2 7XZ, 9.45am - 4pm.
+In Warrington there will be a training day on Saturday 9 December at the The Village Hotel, 110 Centre Park Square, Warrington, WA1 1QA, 9.45am - 4pm.
 Lunch is provided.

-Needed: Volunteers to run a peer support group in Batley, West Yorkshire:
+Needed: Volunteers to run a new peer support group in Batley, West Yorkshire:

 We have some volunteers enrolled to run a new PeerTalk support group in Batley, at All Saints Parish Church, Stocks Lane, Batley, WF17 5ED but we need some more to be able to launch the group.
-We aim to start the group within the next two months, and plan for it to run during the day, every Wednesday at 11am.
+We envisage this being a daytime group meeting.
+We welcome applications for facilitators for this new group.

 All volunteers adhere to PeerTalk’s ethos, policies and procedures.

 The Facilitators work on a rota basis (usually at the same venue, same day/time of the week) for a minimum of three consecutive weeks per quarter and are supported by, and report to the Support Group Coordinator.

 - To arrive 20 minutes prior to the Support Group meeting time.